GovTechSG/developer.gov.sg/collections/_technologies/data-and-apis/bookingsg.md

 title: BookingSG
 layout: layout-page-sidenav
 category: Data and APIs
-description: BookingSG is a Calendaring, Rostering, Availability and Booking (CRAB) management tool for agencies that offer services which require pre-booking.
+description: BookingSG is a Calendaring, Availability, Rostering and Booking (CARB) management tool for agencies that offer services which require pre-booking.
 ---

 ## Overview

-Agencies that offer services which require pre-booking can use BookingSG to perform Calendaring, Rostering, Availability and Booking (CRAB) management.
+Agencies that offer services which require pre-booking can use BookingSG to perform Calendaring, Availability, Rostering and Booking (CARB) management.
 BookingSG can be leveraged as a service on its own: it can be offered as part of a user journey or it can be used as an engine.
 BookingSG aims to serve these 3 user groups:
 ![3 User Groups](/assets/img/BookingSG-3UserGroups.png)
 *Examples of services are: a person’s time, facilities, events or courses and for crowd control purposes.*